Tessa Dellarose: College career

+Club career

+Chicago Stars FC announced on January 17, 2026, that they had signed Dellarose to her first professional contract on a three-year deal.
+She made her professional debut in the season opener on March 15, playing 18 minutes off the bench in a 4–0 defeat to Angel City FC.
+The following week, she made her first start and scored her first professional goal in the 42nd minute of a 2–1 win over the Kansas City Current on March 22.

 International career

 Dellarose was called into training camp with the United States national under-16 team in 2020 and the under-20 team the following year.
 She appeared in all five games at the 2023 CONCACAF Women's U-20 Championship, where the United States finished runners-up.